tlanettepollard/Planet-Facts-Site-w-Vanilla-JS/codenotes.md

 ### 09/19/2021

 I'm starting again.
 I've made this too difficult and I'm becoming frustrated.
+I added the page links to my index.html.
+Now I will just use JS to add the information.